o3de/sig-simulation/rfcs/RFC Feature - USD in the Scene Pipeline.md

     1. See USD documentation on Asset Resolution:
         1.  [https://graphics.pixar.com/usd/release/glossary.html#usdglossary-assetresolution](https://graphics.pixar.com/usd/release/glossary.html#usdglossary-assetresolution)
         2.  [https://graphics.pixar.com/usd/release/api/ar\_page\_front.html](https://graphics.pixar.com/usd/release/api/ar_page_front.html)
-2. Update Assimp to generate an Assimp scene by flattening and resolving the O3DE scene
+2. Update Assimp to generate an Assimp scene containing a way to recognize references
     1. Today a USD loaded via Assimp returns a scene, but if that scene references other USD files, the scene won't contain the geometry of the references.
-Update Assimp to recursively find references and mark them as a file dependency.
+Update Assimp to recursively find references and tag them as a reference (include necessary data such as file path, and reference name)
+    1. Assimp outputs the scene graph like it currently does, but when it hits a reference, it annotates that node in the scene graph with a property that describes the reference.
+        1. Assimp::Scene root "kitchen"
+            1.  child 01
+                1. Name: "spoon 01"
+                2. Transform: <translation>, <rotation>, <scale>
+                3. Reference: "c:/project/spoon.usd"

         TinyUSDZ, the 3rd Party USD library used by Assimp, has methods for discovering references geometry.